EA Orlando

-EA Tiburon is an Electronic Arts video game development studio located in Orlando, Florida, United States founded in 1994.
-It was formerly known as Tiburon Entertainment, which was acquired by EA in 1998.
+EA Orlando is an American video game developer located in Orlando, Florida, founded in 1994.
+It was formerly known as Tiburon Entertainment, which was acquired by Electronic Arts in 1998.
+After the acquisition, the studio was renamed EA Tiburon.
 EA had already purchased a minority equity interest in Tiburon in May 1996, the terms of which included that Tiburon would develop games exclusively for EA.

 The studio is best known for developing the Madden NFL series of games.
 In addition to the usual titles developed by the studio which include Madden, NCAA Football, NFL Street, NASCAR, and NFL Head Coach, in late 2006 Tiburon released the Superman Returns game based on the movie of the same name.
 EA Tiburon has taken over the Tiger Woods PGA Tour series from EA Salt Lake as of the 2008 edition of the game.

 History

 Tiburon Entertainment

 Tiburon Entertainment was originally founded by John Schappert, Jason Andersen, and Steve Chiang, all of them being previous engineers for the company Visual Concepts, located in Cincinnati, Ohio.
 Soon after leaving Visual Concepts, Schappert and Anderson would move to Florida and begin working towards opening a new video game software developing studio.
 Tiburon Entertainment was soon established in Orlando, Florida, 1994 by Schappert and Anderson, with Steve Chiang joining as a third investment.
 The name of the studio, Tiburon, comes from the Spanish word "tiburón," which means shark.
 While the newly formed company had just three employees and 900 feet of office space at the time, it did carve a niche for itself by writing programs for large gaming companies like EA.

 Tiburon developed its own video game concepts and software in addition to creating games based on the ideas of Electronic Arts and other distributors.
 EA initially hired Tiburon to produce Madden NFL '96 for the Super NES and Genesis.
 Tiburon began producing Madden for the newer systems and were the first designers to infuse the game with a three-dimensional feel for the players and stadiums for the two-game systems until they became outdated with the introduction of Sony's PlayStation.
 Eventually, Tiburon would start developing the Madden video game series, starting with Madden NFL '96 and NCAA Football.

 Some other titles that Tiburon made include College Football USA 97, Madden NFL 97, Soviet Strike, and Slam: Shaq vs. the Legends which were released on several game consoles such as the Genesis, Super NES, Sega Saturn and PlayStation.